fakumax/Pokemon_App/README.md

 #### Testing
 - [ ] At least it has a frontend component with its respective tests
 - [ ] At least it has a backend path with its respective tests
-- [ ] At least you have a database model with its respective tests
+- [ ] At least it has a database model with its respective tests